 Only at the end of the DBC (when the specialist closes your 'case'), will an invoice be generated and sent to either you or your insurance company, should we have a directly billing agreement in place with the company concerned.

 Depending upon your personal circumstances, you may also be requested to pay us at the time of the consultation.

 You can make an appointment by calling one of our Doctor's Assistants on (070) 306 5111.
 Your medical condition will be medically assessed.
-We will try to offer you an appointment with your family doctor / GP on the same day; however, we ask for your understanding if we cannot accommodate your request.
+We will try to offer you an appointment with your family doctor / GP; however, we ask for your understanding if we cannot accommodate your request.

 Our medically trained Doctor's Assistants, abide by a strict code of confidentiality.
 They will ask you a few questions to assess the urgency of your situation and to help you to the best of their ability.
 Should you not wish to communicate your condition with the assistant, let them know that you will discuss it directly with the doctor.

 Yes, you can.
 After your consultation with one of our GP's he or she can prescribe the same medication you started taking abroad.
 If your medication is not available in The Netherlands we will almost always be able to supply you with the equivalent medication.
 In all other instances, we will make an effort to import your original medication, while obeying possible legal restrictions and regulations.